-Maryland accident lawyers do not complain much about not having punitive damages for accident lawsuits in Maryland.
+Maryland accident lawyers complain very little about not having punitive damages for accident lawsuits in Maryland.
 Why?
 I think it is just because we are so used to it, no one really imagines a punitive damages world.
 Yesterday, the Maryland Malpractice Lawyer Blog underscored the power of punitive damages in reporting on a South Carolina medical malpractice claim.

 Today, LawyersUSA reports on a drowning accident verdict in Montgomery, Alabama.
 The jury found $766,000 in compensatory damages for the drowning death of a 19-year-old football player against an Alabama hotel.
 But the jury also awarded $3 million in punitive damages.
 The jury clearly wanted to send the hotel a message for what it obviously considered extreme negligence.
 It is unfortunate that Maryland juries are not afforded the same opportunity to send a message in accident cases in Maryland.